Google Ads

 This guide has a ton of action items to implement.
 If you’ve gone through it, your to-do list is probably exploding.

-I hope though, that with using the approach outlined at the start, as well as the focus point depending on your skill level, it’s clear what to focus on next.
+I hope though, that with the campaign order outlined at the start, as well as the beginner/intermediate/expert levels, it’s clear what to focus on next.